The good, the bad and the ugly sides of data augmentation: An implicit spectral regularization perspective: Main Results

 \begin{theorem}[\textbf{POE of biased estimators}] Consider the 1-sparse model $\T^*=\mathbf{e}_t$. and let $\HT$ be the estimator that solves the aERM in (\ref{DAobj}) with biased augmentation (i.e., $\mu(\x)\neq \x$).
 Let Assumption \ref{bias_assump} holds, and the assumptions of Theorem \ref{thm2} be satisfied for data matrix $\mu(\X)$.
 If the mean augmentation $\mu(\x)$ modifies the $t$-th feature independently of other features and the sign of the $t$-th feature is preserved under the mean augmentation transformation, i.e., $\sgn\left(\mu(\x)_t\right)=\sgn\left(\x_t\right),$ $\forall \x$, then, the POE($\HT$) is upper bounded by

-where $\mathrm{POE}^o(\HT)$ is any bound in Theorem \ref{thm2} with $\X$ and $\SIG$ replaced by $\mu(\X)$ and $\bar{\SIG}$, respectively. \end{theorem} Note that the sign preservation is only required in expectation and not for every realization of the augmentation, i.e., we only require $\E_g\left[g(\x)_t\right]$ has the same sign as $\x_t$, rather than requiring that $g(\x)_t$ have the same sign as $\x_t$ for every realization of $g$.
+where $\mathrm{POE}^o(\HT)$ is any bound in Theorem \ref{thm2} with $\X$ and $\SIG$ replaced by $\mu(\X)$ and $\bar{\SIG}$, respectively. \end{theorem} At a high level, this result tells us that as long as the signal feature preserves the sign under the mean augmentation, the classification error is purely determined by the modified spectrum induced by DA.
+Note that the sign preservation is only required in expectation and not for every realization of the augmentation, i.e., we only require $\E_g\left[g(\x)_t\right]$ has the same sign as $\x_t$, rather than requiring that $g(\x)_t$ have the same sign as $\x_t$ for every realization of $g$.
 The latter label-preserving property is is much more stringent and has been studied in \cite{wu2020generalization}.
-At a high level, this result tells us that as long as the signal feature preserves the sign under the mean augmentation, the classification error is purely determined by the modified spectrum induced by DA.

-In Fig. \ref{fig:bvub}, we simulate the biased and unbiased random mask augmentation~\cite{he2022masked} and test their performance in regression and classification tasks.
-We consider the 1-sparse model in $\mathbb{R}^{128}$ (i.e.~$p = 128$) with isotropic Gaussian covariates.
-For the biased variant of random mask, we use the masked estimator without the normalization factor $(1 - \beta)$; therefore, the augmentation mean is equal to $ \mu_g(\x)=(1-\beta)\x$.
-From the figure, we see the bias can be very harmful in regression, especially in the overparametrized regime ($n\leq 128$), while the performance is identical for classification.
-This experiment demonstrates the sharp differences in behavior between the settings of Theorems~\ref{bias-thm1} and~\ref{bias_cls}.
-We discuss this observation further in Section~\ref{the ugly}.